Securing a Chat App With React and Auth0

 ChannelHeader component which you can use, a custom one is employed here to add a logout button that is not present in the default header.

-By making use of Stream’s React components, you get a lot of basic and advanced chat features for free such as typing indicators, emoji, reactions, file support, rich link preview, user presence (online or offline) and more.
+By making use of Stream’s React UI Components, you get a lot of basic and advanced chat features for free such as typing indicators, emoji, reactions, file support, rich link preview, user presence (online or offline) and more which makes it easy to add in-app chat.

 The final step for this tutorial involves using the